 What Causes Dengue Fever?

-Dengue is spread by several species of female mosquitoes of the Aedes variety, specifically of the A.aegypti.
-The ideal conditions for this species of mosquitos are usually between the latitudes of 35° North and 35° South with an elevation of 1000 metres (3300 ft).
-They usually bite during early morning and in the evening, though it does not mean that they will specifically bite at these hours.
+Dengue is spread by several species of female mosquitoes of the Aedes variety, specifically of the Aedes aegypti.
+The ideal conditions for this species of mosquitos are usually between the latitudes of 35° North and 35° South with an elevation of 1000 meters (3300 ft).
+They usually bite during the early morning and in the evening, though it does not mean that they will specifically bite at these hours.

 To know more about Viruses and its types, visit the linked article

-The image below explains the life-cycle of the dengue fever:
+The image below explains the life-cycle of dengue fever: